-The Company has certain contracts which contain performance obligations which are not significant in the context of the contract with the customer and have elected not to assess whether these promised goods or services are performance obligations.
+The Company has certain contracts that contain performance obligations that are not significant in the context of the customer contract and has elected not to assess whether these promised goods or services are performance obligations.

-The Company did not have any material contract assets or contract liabilities as of December 31, 2022 or 2021.
+The Company did not have any material contract assets or contract liabilities as of December 31, 2023 or 2022.